bwearley/BESwiftCamera/README.md

 # BESwiftCamera: simple camera controller for iOS written in Swift
 BESwiftCamera is a simple camera controller for taking photos/videos in iOS applications written in Swift 2.0.
 Ported from LLSimpleCamera in Objective-C.

+## Installation
+Installation only requires importing BESwiftCamera.swift into your project.
+The following code snippets provide examples for how to initialize the camera and capture photos and videos.

 ## Initializing Camera
 ```swift
 class ViewController: UIViewController {